 Weekly Homeschool Planning

 This planning photo I shared on instagram prompted several questions.
 We start our children with a planner in the middle school years.
 Roughly age 10 or 11.
-We use the Well Planned Day planners by Home Educating Family (they are currently on sale for 20% I hear).
+We used to use the Well Planned Day planners by Home Educating Family.
 My middle schooler has a Student Planner and my high schoolers keep track of their schedules and assignments in the high school planners.
-(My full reviews of these plus the Family Planner)
+(My full reviews of these plus the Family Planner).
+We’ve since fallen in love with A Plan in Place Homeschool Planners and highly recommend these.
+They have student, high school and homeschool teacher editions.
+Be sure to check them out at A Plan in Place.

 I also realized that it was time to order California Achievement Tests from Family Learning Organization.
 We plan for sixth and ninth graders to test the middle of April either at the tail end of when public school has spring break or at the start.
 Here in Georgia, homeschoolers are required by law to test in the third, sixth, ninth and twelfth grades.